 3 UVa credits are granted for every 45 contact hours of study abroad.
 Wherever possible, students will be given credit for actual UVa-equivalent courses.
 The student seeking transfer credit approval should show adequate equivalency between the study abroad course and an existing UVa ITAL or ITTR course from among the course offerings listed in the The Undergraduate Record.

 "Adequate equivalency" means that the course desired is almost identical to a UVa ITAL or ITTR course in terms of:

 - language in wh/ the course is taught

 - in-class hours / credits

-When no such equivalent exists, the departmental study-abroad advisor will have the option of assigning any number of generic transfer credits (e.g. 2 credits of SPAN 3000T or 6 credits of SPAN 4000T, etc.), or of refusing to give UVa credit for the course.
+When no such equivalent exists, the Study Abroad Program Director will have the option of assigning any number of generic transfer credits (e.g. 2 credits of SPAN 3000T or 6 credits of SPAN 4000T, etc.), or of refusing to give UVa credit for the course.
 Such generic credit may or may not count for the major or minor, at the discretion of the Italian Study Abroad advisor.

 Internships and service experiences that are attached to academic coursework will be treated as academic courses.
 Those that have no attached coursework will transfer as one generic ITAL or ITTR credit, at the appropriate level (1000T, 2000T, 3000T, 4000T).
 These single credit experiences will not count toward the major or minor.

 As mentioned above, obtaining transfer credit approval for UVa in Florence is made easy since equivalencies have already been determined for most courses.